margaretfoster/SubjectToChange/README.md

 The log of these scripts is STC_STATA_Log.pdf.

-Note that a fresh replication needs to run the R scripts first, because the R scripts produce the original data.
+Note that a fresh replication needs to run the R scripts first because the R scripts produce the original data.

 (3) Compilation of tables and figures

-The logs themselves are long and complex (with a lot of printouts), so for convenience I have aggregated all of the tables and figures into a single printout.
+The logs themselves are long and complex (with a lot of printouts), so for convenience, I have aggregated all of the tables and figures into a single printout.

 Replication_Figures.Rmd, which produces a pdf (Replication_Figures.pdf) of the figures and tables that are featured in the Manuscript and appendix.